wangengi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays a confused smiley
+Task 2.
+Let's display a file